tangentsoft/pidp8i/README.md

 user-written PDP-8 code to run, which is why it’s optional: it’s ahistoric with respect to the way the included OSes normally ran.

-Ideally, the default mode of operation would save the core memory state only and would reload only that on start.
-You can make do that by halting the CPU and resetting the saved registers after the `RESTORE` command in each bootscript you want to affect:
+In absence of a hardware option like the KP8-I, a more accurate simulation would only save the core memory state to a host-side disk file and reload it on simulator re-start.
+You can get that behavior atop the current mechanism by adding commands like the following to each bootscript you want to affect:

     EVAL HLT
     DEP L 0